 The Fremont neighborhood has a lively history which parallels the story of the City of Seattle’s growth and development.
 Just as in the beginnings of Seattle in what is now downtown, the earliest white settlers of Fremont were attracted by the availability of natural resources, most importantly water and timber.

 Located just to the northwest of Lake Union, Fremont was on the banks of a stream which at first was called The Outlet, flowing westward through today’s Ballard and then out to Puget Sound.
 The Outlet was also called Ross Creek and it was used to float logs to mill.
 Eventually the creek became part of the route of today’s Lake Washington Ship Canal.

-One way to outline the history of a neighborhood is by studying its houses: the design of the houses and the patterns of population growth.
-In the month of May 2016 the Fremont Historical Society will have a display of house histories of Fremont’s early years, and a perspective of the development of the ship canal which greatly stimulated the growth of the neighborhood.
+One way to outline the history of a neighborhood is by studying its houses: the areas which were platted for houses, the design of the houses and the patterns of population growth.

 Charles H. Baker: land investor in Fremont and Wedgwood neighborhoods

 Charles H. Baker came to Seattle in 1887 as a single man determined to make his fortune and establish himself so that he could get married.
 He worked as a surveyor for Seattle’s homegrown railroad corporation, the Seattle, Lake Shore & Eastern.